mmastrac/stylus/docs/src/getting-started/visualizations.md

 ### Custom Visualization Development

-For complex visualizations, you can create custom HTML/JavaScript applications and embed them using the iframe visualization type.
-This allows for:
+For complex visualizations, you can create custom HTML/JavaScript applications and embed them using the `iframe` visualization type.
+This allows for complex interactive dashboards, real-time data visualization, and integration with external monitoring systems.

-- Complex interactive dashboards
-- Real-time data visualization
-- Custom chart libraries (D3.js, Chart.js, etc.)
-- Integration with external monitoring systems

-### Dynamic Content Updates

-All visualizations automatically update when status data changes.
-The system handles:

-- CSS cache busting for fresh styles
-- SVG content updates
-- Iframe style re-injection
-- Table data refresh

-This ensures your visualizations always reflect the current state of your monitored services.
+See the [Custom Monitor Pages](creating-pages.md) section for more details.